-- 34.1.1 The striker is out Hit the ball twice if, while the ball is in play, it strikes any part of their person or is struck by their and, before the ball has been touched by a fielder, the striker wilfully strikes it again with their bat or person, other than a hand not holding the bat, except for the sole purpose of guarding their wicket.
+- 34.1.1 The striker is out Hit the ball twice if, while the ball is in play, it strikes any part of his person or is struck by his bat and, before the ball has been touched by a fielder, the striker wilfully strikes it again with his bat or person, other than a hand not holding the bat, except for the sole purpose of guarding his wicket.
 See 34.3 and clause 37 (Obstructing the field). - 34.1.2 For the purpose of this clause 'struck' or 'strike' shall include contact with the person of the striker.